Stress Resilience & Burnout Recovery Therapy in Colorado

 Understanding stress and burnout differently

 Stress is your nervous system responding to demand.
-When those demands remain high for too long (without adequate rest, support, or regulation) the system can stay stuck in overdrive.
+When those demands remain high for extended periods, without adequate rest, support, or recovery, the system can stay in a state of overdrive.

-Burnout isn’t a personal failure or lack of resilience, and it often develops alongside patterns like ongoing anxiety or attention-related overwhelm.
-It’s often a sign that your system has been carrying more than it was meant to handle alone.
+Burnout isn’t a personal failure or lack of resilience.
+It’s a sign that your nervous system has been asked to sustain more than it was designed to carry alone.
+Burnout often overlaps with anxiety, emotional exhaustion, or attention difficulties, especially when pressure becomes chronic.

-These patterns are often shaped by long-term roles, expectations, or changes that require you to stay ‘on’ for extended periods.
-Rather than trying to “fix” stress through productivity or willpower, therapy focuses on understanding these patterns that keep stress going and supporting your nervous system in returning to a steadier state.
+Rather than trying to “fix” stress through productivity or willpower, therapy focuses on understanding the patterns that keep stress in place and supporting your system in returning to a steadier state.

 How stress and burnout often show up